Blaine Gabbert: Jacksonville Jaguars

+2011 season

-In January 2011, Gabbert announced that he would forgo his senior year to enter the 2011 NFL Draft.
+In January 2011, Gabbert announced that he would forgo his senior year to enter the 2011 NFL draft.

-On April 28, 2011, Gabbert was drafted by the Jacksonville Jaguars in the first round of the 2011 NFL Draft with the 10th overall pick.
+Gabbert was selected by the Jacksonville Jaguars in the first round of the 2011 NFL draft with the 10th overall pick.
 Jacksonville traded up six spots with the Washington Redskins to select Gabbert.
 He was the third quarterback to be selected that year, behind Cam Newton and Jake Locker.
-He is the only quarterback drafted in the first round of that draft class to win a Super Bowl, where he backed up Tom Brady while playing for the Tampa Bay Buccaneers.
+He is the only quarterback chosen in the first round of that draft class to win a Super Bowl.

-2011 season: Rookie year

 On July 28, 2011, Gabbert officially signed his contract to play for the team.
 The deal was worth $12 million over four years.

 Though not slated to serve as starting quarterback, Gabbert quickly earned playing time under head coach Jack Del Rio after David Garrard was released in the preseason and Luke McCown performed poorly in the first two games.
 Gabbert played in his first NFL regular season game on September 18, 2011, against the New York Jets in Week 2.
 He was then named starter against the Carolina Panthers the following week.
 In Week 5, against the Cincinnati Bengals, Gabbert threw a 74-yard touchdown pass to Jason Hill.
 At age 22, Gabbert became the youngest player in league history to start 14 games in a season.
 He played most of the season with a toe injury on his plant foot.

 Gabbert struggled in his rookie season.
 He was sacked 40 times, the third most by any quarterback in the league.
 He also fumbled 14 times, most in the league by a quarterback.
 His 50.8% completion percentage was second-worst in the league for passers with more than 200 attempts (ahead of only Tim Tebow's 46.5%).
 His 5.4 yards per attempt was last in the league among qualifying passers, as was his 65.4 passer rating.
 Football Outsiders calculated that Gabbert's 2011 season was "the fifth worst season we've ever measured" in aggregate value.
 Pete Prisco of CBSSports.com predicted that Gabbert's potential remained high, and that many of his struggles could be attributed to injuries and the unfavorable circumstances around him, including a rush-centered offense, a lack of talented quarterbacks ahead of him, and a weak receiving corps.